dcsimg

 show all records

-Known occurrences, collected specimens and observations of Euclymene oerstedii (Claparède 1863).
+Known occurrences, collected specimens and observations of Euclymene oerstedii (Claparède 1863) from the Global Biodiversity Information Facility GBIF provides free and open access to biodiversity data.
 View this species on GBIF